Questions & Answers

 A4.
 They can do both.
-By taking some of the starch (which is easily fermentable) out of the corn to make hydrous ethanol and then mixing the concentrated left-over nutrients with cellulose-rich materials (an alternate energy source that cows can use), farmers can grow cows for food and milk products AND produce ethanol to meet our energy needs.
+By taking some of the starch (which is easily fermentable) out of the corn to make hydrous ethanol and then mixing the concentrated left-over nutrients with cellulose-rich materials (an alternate energy source that cows can use), farmers can grow cows for food or dairy AND produce ethanol to meet our energy needs.
 It turns out to be a "win-win" situation!
 Check out http://www.americancattlemen.com/articles/ethanol-impact-feed-prices for more information.

 Q5.
 If we use corn for fuel instead of food, won't it drive up the cost of all corn-derived food?